-The Southeast Region Career & Technology Center maintains a firm policy prohibiting all forms of discrimination based on sex.
+The Southeast Region Career & Technology Center maintains a firm policy prohibiting all forms of discrimination based of sex.
 Sexual harassment against students or employees is sex discrimination.
 All persons are to be treated with respect and dignity.
 Sexual advances or other forms of personal harassment by any person, male or female, which create an intimidation, hostile or offensive environment, will not be tolerated under any circumstances.

 Complainant

 Student

 Employee

 Home Address

 Home Phone

-School attending/Employed at
+School attending/employed at

-Work Phone Date of alleged incident(s)
+Work Phone Date of alleged incident (s)

-Name of person (s) you believe s exually harassed you
+Name of person(s) you believe sexually ha rassed you:

-List any witnesses that were present
+List any witnesses that were present:

-Where did the incident (s) occur?
+Where did the incident(s) occur?

-Describe the incident (s) as clearly as possible, including such things as what force, if any was used, any verbal statements (i.e. threats, requests, demands, etc.) (attach additional pages if necessary).
+Describe the incident(s) as clearly as possible, including such thins as what force, if any was used, any verbal statements (i.e. threats, requests, demands, etc.) (attach additional pages if necessary).

-Complaint is true, correct and complete to the best of my knowledge and belief.
+The complaint is filed based on the honest belief that has sexually harassed me.
+I hereby certify that the information I have provided in the complaint is true, correct, and complete to the best of my knowledge and belief.

-Complainant Signature Date
+Complainant Signature

-Received by Date
+Received by

-Submit this completed for to the Director Date
+Submit this completed form to the Director

-Southeast Region Career and Technology Center - Wahpeton, ND ND
+Southeast Region Career and Technology Center - Wahpeton, ND

-Grie Grievance Filing Form
+GRIEVANCE FILING FORM

 Date:

-Your Name:
+/our Name:

-Your school and/or position:
+/our school and/or position:

 Place where you may be reached:

 Address:

 Phone:

-Nature of your grievance (please des

-Nature of your grievance (please describe the policy or action you believe may be in violation of Title IX or other civil right statute, please identify any person (s) you believe may be responsible.
+Nature of your grievance (please describe the policy or action you believe may in violation of Title IX or other civil right stature, please identify any person(s) you believe nay be responsible.

-If others are affected by the possible violation, please give their names and/or positions:
+f others are affected by the possible violation, please give their names and/or positions:

-Please describe any corrective action you wish to see taken with regard to the possible violation.
-You make also provide other information relevant to this grievance.
+Please describe any corrective action you wish to see taken regarding the possible violation.
+You may also provide other information relevant to this grievance.

-Signature of Grievant
+Signature of Grievant Date:

-Date

 Signature of person receiving grievance

 Date Location

-MASTER CONTRACT AGREEMENT 2019-2021
+MASTER CONTRACT AGREEMENT 2021-2023

-1) A nine-month salary base of \$40,000 as per attached schedule for the 2019-2020 school year and a nine-month base salary of \$41,250 for the 2020-2021 school year.
+1) A nine-month salary base of \$42,350 as per attached schedule for the 2021-2022 school year and a nine-month base salary of \$43,450 for the 2022-2023 school year.
 Lane changes for professional growth are allowed as per board policy.
 Career increment limited to eight years.